-Since 2012, UC has hosted over 558 HBCU scholars across 9 UC campuses.
-There are currently sixty PhD students and four master’s students enrolled (seven PhD and eight master’s students have graduated) across seven UC campuses as a direct result of this Initiative.
+Since 2012, 640 HBCU students have participated in hosted summer research internships across 9 UC campuses.
+There are currently 70 PhD students and two master’s students enrolled across eight UC campuses as a direct result of this Initiative.

 The Initiative is in direct support of Appointment and Promotion review and appraisal criteria as established in the Academic Personnel Manual:

 APM 210 – https://ucop.edu/academic-personnel-programs/_files/apm/apm-210.pdf.
 This effort also supports the Diversity Statement, adopted as policy in 2007, by the UC Regents.